AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/add-a-constraint-to-a-smart-list-filter.md

 ---
 # Add a Constraint to a Smart List Filter {#add-a-constraint-to-a-smart-list-filter}

-When creating Smart List, some filters have advanced options called "constraints."
+When creating a Smart List, some filters have advanced options called "constraints."
 These are extra conditions that you can add to filters and triggers to help narrow your search even further.

 In this example, let's add some constraints to a **[Data Value Changed](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/change-data-value.md){target="_blank"}** filter to find people that had a Status change from MQL to SQL.